KryptoKyle/mogo/README.md

 ## Recommendations

-I foresee future growth in the cryptocurrency market and my recommendation for Mogo would be to  expand their MogoCrypto offerings and capabilities.
+My recommendation for Mogo would be to  expand their MogoCrypto offerings and capabilities.
 Mogo currently offers users the ability to buy and trade Bitcoin only.
-Offering other cryptocurrencies such as Ethereum, Chainlink or other top 10 coins could attract more users to the app.
+Offering other cryptocurrencies such as Ethereum, Chainlink or other top 10-25 coins could attract more users to the app.
 Mogo should also develop a payment solution for MogoCrypto using the customers cryptocurrencies to pay off  loans or mortgages that are with the Mogo platform.

 ## Reference
 [1] Crunchbase, Mogo Finance - Funding. https://www.crunchbase.com/organization/mogo-finance-technology/company_financials#funding_rounds